What is the consensus in anti-avoidance legislation between countries within the EU, such as low-tax countries like Bulgaria?

 FULL WRITTEN ANSWER

-Anti-avoidance legislation within the European Union (EU) has become increasingly harmonised, particularly in response to concerns about tax base erosion and profit shifting (BEPS).
+Anti-avoidance legislation within the European Union (EU) has become increasingly harmonised, particularly in response to concerns about tax base erosion (BEPS).
 While EU Member States, including lower-tax countries like Bulgaria, retain sovereignty over their tax systems, they must also comply with overarching EU directives aimed at preventing tax avoidance.
 The consensus within the EU regarding anti-avoidance legislation can be summarised as follows:

 1. Adherence to EU Directives: